Lichen Kelp, Mist, a still from Passiona Anemona (working title) video work, 2025.

 In defiance of the current path towards a 3°C hotter world, CLIMARTE’s evolving, science and social research driven project presents creative blueprints and roadmaps for community-focussed economies powered by 100% clean and regenerative energy.

-The artwork shows how Fresh Fuel* complemented solar, wind and battery technologies to secure clean, reliable power that directly responds to community needs; powering things that were challenging to electrify, and providing flexible backup fuels essential for the renewable energy transition.
+Referencing the best available science, COOL artwork shows how Fresh Fuel* could complement solar, wind and battery technologies to secure clean, reliable power that directly responds to community needs; powering things that were challenging to electrify, and providing flexible backup fuels essential for the renewable energy transition.

 In drawing down carbon and generating oxygen, by 2035 these fast growing, natural alternatives are also effectively displacing petroleum-based plastics, and chemical fertilisers.
 In addition, they’re providing highly nourishing food supplements and medical treatments for people and animals and regenerating soils.
 Grown in globally distributed, locally scaled (in contrast to ‘industrial’) models, Fresh Fuel (for food and energy) is also delivering jobs, purpose, and hope for a better future for communities everywhere.

-COOL: How We Did It artwork is being created with a view towards presentation at COP31, should Australia be successful with its bid to host it.
+COOL: How We Did It artwork is being created in collaboration with scientists, with a view towards presentation during COP31, regardless of whether Australia’s bid to host is successful or not.
 And in ways that will enable it to be experienced by anyone with access to the internet.

 We gratefully acknowledge the City of Yarra for supporting artwork depicting a Fresh Fuel business plan, in development by Lichen Kelp.

-* such as from algae biofuels which were in development in the 1940s, oleaginous bacteria, hemp, bamboo, yeast, mycelium and fungi.
+* such as from algae biofuels (in development in 1940s), oleaginous bacteria, hemp, bamboo, yeast, mycelium and fungi.

 Image: Lichen Kelp, snap frozen sunshower, documentation of liquid landscape/performance sculpture, 2023